SeldonIO/alibi-detect/doc/source/overview/config_files.md

 Here, the `preprocess_fn` field is a {class}`~alibi_detect.saving.schemas.PreprocessConfig` artefact dictionary.
 In this example, specifying the `preprocess_fn` function as a dictionary allows us to specify additional `kwarg`'s to be passed to the function upon loading.
-This example also demonstrates the flexibility of the TOML format, with dictionaries able to be specified with {} brackets or by sections demarcated with [] brackets.
+This example also demonstrates the flexibility of the TOML format, with dictionaries able to be specified with {} brackets or by sections demarcated with [] brackets (see the [TOML documentation](https://toml.io/en/) for more details on the TOML format).

 Other config fields in the {ref}`all-artefacts-table` table can be specified via artefact dictionaries in a similar way.
 For example, the `model`, `preprocess_fn.model` and `kernel.proj` fields can be set as TensorFlow (and soon PyTorch)